CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.3.2 Firewall.md

 On the basis of the institution's general security policy, a specific security policy MUST be drawn up in which comprehensible requirements and specifications are described on how firewalls can be operated safely.
 The policy MUST be known and fundamental to all employees responsible for firewalls.
 If the policy is changed or deviated from the requirements, this MUST be agreed and documented with the ISB.
 It MUST be checked on a regular basis to see if the directive is still correctly implemented.
 The results MUST be documented in a meaningful way.
 #### NET.3.2.A2 Setting firewall rules

 All communications between the participating networks MUST be routed through the firewall.
-It MUST be ensured that no unauthorized connections to the protected network can be established from outside.
+It MUST be ensured that no unauthorized connections can be established in the protected network from the outside.
 Likewise, NO unauthorized connections MUST be built out of the protected network.

 The firewall MUST have unique rules defining which communication links and data streams are allowed.
 All other connections MUST be blocked by the firewall (whitelist approach).
 The communication relationships with connected service servers (eg e-mail servers, web servers) that are routed through the firewall MUST be considered in the rules.